Our Alumni

 Trustees are carefully selected based on the needs of the Board and the school as well as an individual’s commitment to the school’s mission, cornerstone values, and willingness to serve.

-If you are interested in finding out more about the Board of Trustees, please contact Teri Rutledge, Head of School, at teri@harborschool.org.
+If you are interested in finding out more about the Board of Trustees, please contact Tyler Shelden, Head of School, at tyler@harborschool.org.

 Treasurer